25 essential tools for engineers

 The 16-foot jumper cables are perfect for any car.
 They have a carrying case that makes it easy to store them in the trunk of your car or in your garage, and they can be used as an emergency backup power supply when you need it most.
 Ideal for trucks, SUVs, full-size cars, mid-size cars, and small/compact cars.

 Jumper or booster cables are great for those who like tinkering with cars.
 Better quality ones tend to be able to handle bigger batteries, offer high-quality insulation, provide surge control, and are a good length.

 The main purpose of a tactical flashlight is to provide enough power for the user to see clearly and use it in a variety of situations where the user might need it.
 This tactical flashlight is usually bright enough to light up an entire room or outdoor area.
 It is designed to be tough and durable.

 When you need to throw some light on a situation, a good torch is invaluable.
 They come in many shapes, sizes, and power but a good hardwearing metal-cased one is always a good investment.

 There are some good guides out there to help you narrow down your choice.

-With all the drilling, hammering, cutting and sawing you're going to be getting up to you'll want to make sure you protect your eyes from flying shrapnel.
-If you don’t want to permanently damage your eyesight you should get yourself a decent pair of safety goggles.
+With all the drilling, hammering, cutting, and sawing you're going to be getting up to, you'll want to make sure to protect your eyes from flying shrapnel.
+If you don’t want to permanently damage your eyesight, you should get yourself a decent pair of safety goggles.

-You will also want to make sure they have a strong profile weight, 500g/m is usually considered good.
+You will also want to make sure they have a strong profile weight; 500g/m is usually considered enough.